phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 });
 ```

-When we are checking that we are throwing an error and logging whenever `createJobApplication` and `sendJobApplicationSuccessNotification` throw an error, we would setup `getJob` again for both:
+When we are checking that we are throwing an error and logging whenever `createJobApplication` or `sendJobApplicationSuccessNotification` throws an error, we would set up `getJob` again for both:

 ```ts {2-4,19-21}
 it('should throw an error and log when creating a job application fails', async () => {